Scalable and Efficient Neural Speech Coding: A Hybrid Design: Abstract

 \section{Abstract}

-This work presents a scalable and efficient neural waveform codec (NWC) for speech compression.
-We formulate the speech coding problem as an autoencoding task, where a convolutional neural network (CNN) performs encoding and decoding as its feedforward routine.
-The proposed CNN autoencoder also defines quantization and entropy coding as a trainable module, so the coding artifacts and bitrate control are handled during the optimization process.
-We achieve efficiency by introducing compact model architectures to our fully convolutional network model, such as gated residual networks and depthwise separable convolution.
+We present a scalable and efficient neural waveform coding system for speech compression.
+We formulate the speech coding problem as an autoencoding task, where a convolutional neural network (CNN) performs encoding and decoding as a neural waveform codec (NWC) during its feedforward routine.
+The proposed NWC also defines quantization and entropy coding as a trainable module, so the coding artifacts and bitrate control are handled during the optimization process.
+We achieve efficiency by introducing compact model components to NWC, such as gated residual networks and depthwise separable convolution.
 Furthermore, the proposed models are with a scalable architecture, cross-module residual learning (CMRL), to cover a wide range of bitrates.
-To this end, we employ the residual coding concept to concatenate multiple NWC autoencoding modules, where an NWC module performs residual coding to restore any reconstruction loss that its preceding modules have created.
+To this end, we employ the residual coding concept to concatenate multiple NWC autoencoding modules, where each NWC module performs residual coding to restore any reconstruction loss that its preceding modules have created.
 CMRL can scale down to cover lower bitrates as well, for which it employs linear predictive coding (LPC) module as its first autoencoder.
-Once again, instead of a mere concatenation of LPC and NWC, we redefine LPC's quantization as a trainable module to enhance the bit allocation tradeoff between LPC and its following NWC modules.
-Compared to the other autoregressive decoder-based neural speech coders, our decoder has significantly smaller architecture, e.g., with only 0.12 million parameters, more than 100 times smaller than a WaveNet decoder.
-Compared to the LPCNet-based speech codec, which leverages the speech production model to reduce the network complexity in low bitrates, ours can scale up to higher bitrates to achieve transparent performance.
-Our lightweight neural speech coding model achieves comparable subjective scores against AMR-WB at the low bitrate range and provides transparent coding quality at 32 kbps.
+The hybrid design integrates LPC and NWC by redefining LPC’s quantization as a differentiable process, making the system training an end-to-end manner.
+The decoder of proposed system is with either one NWC (0.12 million parameters) in low to medium bitrate ranges (12 to 20 kbps) or two NWCs in the high bitrate (32 kbps).
+Although the decoding complexity is not yet as low as that of conventional speech codecs, it is significantly reduced from that of other neural speech coders, such as a WaveNet-based vocoder.
+For wide-band speech coding quality, our system yields comparable or superior performance to AMR-WB and Opus on TIMIT test utterances at low and medium bitrates.
+The proposed system can scale up to higher bitrates to achieve near transparent performance.